JafethvE/ExilianWinterCreativeCompetition2023.Frontend/README.md

 For the duration of the contest I will be hosting an instance of the backend myself.
 Therefore you will only need this programme to try it out.

-To run you can download the release from [dropbox](https://www.dropbox.com/scl/fo/bw1pov9fgrnqv9vsq5myh/h?rlkey=jzclb65byxowpzqwvvvvpb0wu&dl=0).
+To run this application you download the release from [dropbox](https://www.dropbox.com/scl/fo/bw1pov9fgrnqv9vsq5myh/h?rlkey=jzclb65byxowpzqwvvvvpb0wu&dl=0).
 Download and extract this entire folder and run the ExilianWinterCreativeCompetition2023.Frontend.exe

 ### After the contest